vabada/hyperbrowser/README.md

 And to play around check the interactivity:

 * Click on a node to redraw the graph with this node in the center
-* Drag and drow anywhere to explore the graph
+* Drag and drop anywhere to explore the graph
 * Swap between graphs in the upper right list

 External data visualisation